saifulvonair/2Classify/readme.md

 # 2Classify

-The system only classify 2 category
+The system only classify 2 category, Which is VERY fast to train system.
+It takes Max 1 Mins for 50MB data.
+To Classify it takes milliseconds.

 # Usage